remichartier/008_SelfDrivingCarAdvancedLaneLinesProject/writeup.md

   - No real error management implemented yet.
   - No optimization yet of gradient and thresholds and color transforms, which I feel could improve line detections in challenging images/videos/situations.
   - One bug mentioned above to be fixed in the sliding windows search algorithm I have in my pipeline.
-  - Not yet challenged against more challenging videos like `challenge_video.mp4` and `harder_challenge_video.mp4`, ie no optimization yet about number of franmes without lines detected before triggering a reset and starting again a slinding windows line search.
+  - Not yet challenged against more challenging videos like `challenge_video.mp4` and `harder_challenge_video.mp4`, ie no optimization yet about number of frames without lines detected before triggering a reset and starting again a sliding windows line search.